-Computer Applications Fee: \$10.00 Course #234 Credit 0.5 Level 1 Fee: \$10.00 This course will focus on the necessary computer skills to function in today's high tech society by developing competencies in keyboarding and a variety of software applications.
-In a learn-by-doing environment, students will complete activities and projects that include word processing, spreadsheets, desktop publishing, databases, and Internet research.
-Multimedia Fee: \$10.00 Course #236 Credit 0.5 Level 1 Multimedia is a unique production-oriented co will use a variety of creative computer applica animation.
-Software used in this class will be ations to create and edit d igital video, digital photog raphy, and 3-D Computer Science Principles Fee: \$10.00 Course #235 Credit 0.5 Level 1 Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
+Course #234 Crean 0.5 Level I Fee: \$10.00 This course will focus on the necessary con- competencies in keyboarding and a variety will complete activities and projects that in and Internet research. of software applications.
+In a learn-by-doing environ ment, students Multimedia Course #236 Credit 0.5 Level 1 Fee: \$10.00 Multimedia is a unique production-oriented will use a variety of creative computer appl animation.
+Software used in this class will lications to create and edit digital video, digital photog graphy, and 3-D Computer Science Principles Course #235 Credit 0.5 Level 1 Fee: \$10.00 Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
 CS Principles complements CS Discoveries (offered in JH) with a deeper focus on concepts such as how the internet works and the societal impacts of computer science.
 The course works for beginners and students with experience in other computer science courses.
+Digital Photography and Video

+Fee: \$10.00

-Digital Photography and Video Course #240 Credit 0.5 Level 1 Fee: \$10.00 Students will gain an understanding of and de up-to-date software for storing, editing, and p have access to camera for use in this class.
-Personal Financial Management Fee \$7.00 Course #545 Credit 0.5 Level 1 In this course, students will develop personal financial plans for individual personal well-being.
+Students will gain an understanding of and develop skills in digital photography and video.
+Students will utilize up-to-date software for storing, editing, and presenting digital photography and video.
+Students should own or have access to camera for use in this class.

+Personal Financial ManagementCourse #545Credit 0.5Level 1Fee \$7.00

+In this course, students will develop personal financial plans for individual personal well-being.
 Throughout the course, students will develop financial literacy skills to provide a basis for responsible citizenship and career success.
 Additional topics will include analyzing services from financial institutions, consumer protection, investing and risk management.
-Accounting I Course #550 Credit 1 Level 1 When it comes to moving ahead in business, Accounting will get you there more quickly than any other subject.
-The complete accounting cycle and proper forms for a proprietorship and a corporation will be covered.
-Students will learn the concepts involved in processing financial information for service and merchandising businesses.
-The use of technology in business and its impact on our business world will be explored.
-If your goal is to enter the work force, or major in a business related field in college, this course is a must for you.
-Business FoundationsCourse #511Credit 0.5Level 1This is the first course for the Business and Administrative Services, Finance and Marketing career fields.
-It introduces students to specializations within the three career fields.
-Students will obtain knowledge and skills in fundamental business activities.
-They will acquire knowledge of processes, economics and business relationships.
-Students will use technology to synthesize and share business information.
-Employability skills, leadership and communications and personal financial literacy will be addressed.

-achievement.
+Page 26 of 34

+Students will obtain fundamental knowledge and skills in accounting, banking services, corporate finance, insurance, and securities investments.
+They will acquire knowledge of financial analysis and application, business law and ethics, economics, international business and business relationships.
+Knowledge management and information technology will be emphasized.
+Employability skills, leadership and communications will be incorporated in classroom activities.

+Marketing Principles Course #540 Credit 0.5 Students will apply management and motivation theories to plan, organize and direct staff toward goal achievement.
 They will learn to manage a workforce, lead change, and build relationships with employees and customers.
-Students will use technology to analyze the internal and external business environment determine.

-Students will apply management and motivation theories to plan, organize and direct staff toward goal customers.
 Students will use technology to analyze the internal and external business environment, determine trends impacting business, and examine risks threatening organizational success.
 Ethical challenges, project management and strategic planning will also be addressed.

-Marketing Applications Course#631 Credit 1 Level 1 Fee \$7.00 Grade Level: 11-12 Prerequisites Marketing Research Students will develop and implement marketing management, marketing research, marketing p will use marketing operations procedures and Students will generate, screen, and develop no and determine how cultural intelligence can in and communications will be incorporated in c planning, pricing, pr activities to ensure ew product ideas.
-T mpact organizations roduct/service manageme marketing's efficiency a 'hey will predict econom s.
-Technology, employab ent and branding.
-They nd effectiveness. ic trends and conditions
+Marketing Applications Course#631 Credit 1 Level 1 Fee \$7.00 Grade Level: 11-12 Prerequisites : Teacher permission Students will develop and implement mark eting strategies and techni iques across marketin g functions: channel management, marketing research, marketin U 6 1 will use marketing operations procedures a and activities to ensure ma rketing's efficiency a nd effectiveness.
+Students will generate, screen, and develop new product ideas.
+They will predict econom ic trends and conditions and determine how cultural intelligence can n impact organizations.
+T echnology, employab oility skills, leadership and communications will be incorporated i n classroom activities.